RFD-FHEM/SIGNALDuino/README.md

 ### Tested microcontrollers

-* Aduino Nano
+* Arduino Nano
+* Arduino Pro Mini
+* ESP32 (ESP32-WROOM-32 / ESP32-WROOM-32D)
+* ESP8266
 * RadinoCC1101
-* ESP8266
+* STM32 F103CBT6 (Maple Mini, bootloader v1.0)

 ### ESP32 Notes

-If you encounter problems compiling for ESP32, sorry the code for this microcontroller is currently not finished.
+If you encounter problems compiling for ESP32, sorry the code for this microcontroller is currently not finished tested with all variants from ESP32.
 Contributors are welcome.
 If you have mane errors from fastDelegate.h try adding this compiler flag:
  -Wno-unused-local-typedef

 ### Signal from my device ist not detected